Cherry BBQ Sauce

 The hardest thing about this barbecue sauce is being patient enough to wait for it to thicken up.
 And then waiting for it to cool enough to sample.

-We love this Cherry BBQ Sauce on smoked pork!
+We love this Cherry BBQ Sauce on smoked pork or smoked ribs.
 You would honestly never know it has cherries in it.

 It is also fantastic on barbecued chicken.
 It is not overly sweet.
 Similar to Sweet Baby Ray’s Honey barbecue sauce for those of you who know it.